Gender inequality in the United States: Housework

 US women spend over twice as much time on housework as men, averaging an extra 65 minutes per day (7.6 hours per week) as of 2010.
 If the women are employed, or highly-paid, they don't do less housework.
 In fact, when women work or earn more than their husbands, they do more housework.
 This has been explained as a way to make their career success less threatening, and reassert traditional sexuality.

 US women are reluctant to delegate housework to men partly because they believe that it won't be done properly.
 Women are, on average, more concerned about undone housework, an attitude gap that has been attributed to socialization and societies that hold women responsible for the state of the home.
 In households and societies where gender equality is more highly valued, less time overall is spent on housework.

+According to a study and analysis conducted by Lawless and Fox in 2018, women who work are still responsible for handling most household tasks at a rate six times higher than men (43% compared to 7%).
+Additionally, women are ten times more likely to be the primary caregivers for their children (60% compared to 6%).
+Despite their professional responsibilities, working women are still expected to manage their households and support their families financially.
+To achieve accurate and complete gender equality in the U.S., many scholars and politicians assess the expectations and goals of the next generations.
+In 2013, the United Nations reported about democracy and gender equality by arguing "Democratic ideals of inclusiveness, accountability, and transparency cannot be achieved without laws, policies, measures, and practices that address inequalities."